-“There was something that happened in phase three on the north end.
+“There was something that happened in Phase III on the north end.
 When we took the power lines down there, people started saying, ‘Hey look, there’s Mt.
 LeConte.
-I never knew you could see it from here,’” said Stewart.
+I never knew you could see it from here,'” Stewart recalled.

-While enhancing views and increasing walkability downtown were big reasons for the project that buried utilities, now many are concentrating on the safety aspect and above Gatlinburg where hundreds of poles were replaced and hundreds of homes destroyed, people say they want utilities buried there as well.
+While enhancing views and increasing walkability downtown were big reasons for the project that buried utilities, now many are concentrating on the safety aspect.

 “A lot of the fires weren’t just the wildfires.
 It was transformers that blew down from power poles.
 That’s what started the one in Cobbly Nob, the one on 321, and we don’t know how many it started up here.
 But certainly the power lines were on fire going across the road up here,” said Carol Muszik.

 A former home on Greystone Heights Road is one of two mansions she lost in the fires.
 Right now she says she’s hesitant to rebuild if better warning systems aren’t in place and power lines aren’t buried.

 “There were so many trees and power lines in the road.
 We were just lucky we were able to get over them,” said Musick.

 Today you will find power lines crisscrossing the deserted neighborhood, along with newly replaced power poles as tall as the trees.